beyond-all-reason/code-of-conduct/CodeOfConduct.md

 ### 5. Unfair Advantages
 1. Custom widgets used on public servers must be made publicly available on the offical BAR discord channel [#widgets](https://discord.com/channels/549281623154229250/1113845509891829810).
-2. Purposefully passing on consequential information to a game in progress via things like spectator mode (we understand mistakes happen occasionally) is obviously a form of cheating.
+2. Purposefully passing on consequential information to a game in progress via things like spectator chat (we understand mistakes happen occasionally) is obviously a form of cheating.
 3. Pausing the game for tactical purposes is a form of cheating.
 4. Exploiting bugs, hacking or spec cheating (second account to view the game as a spectator) can result in swifter and more stringent responses than the above items.
 5. Attempting to exploit the player skill rating system, either by dumping by losing on purpose or boosting with an alternative (“smurf”) account falls under this section.